elvejohansson/dotfiles-old/README.md

+> !!!
+ARCHIVED: No longer in use!
+I have moved to a new stow-based workflow in [this repo](https://github.com/elvejohansson/dotfiles.git).
 # Dotfiles

 A bare git repository for managing my dotfiles and for easily setting up a new GNU/Linux based system.

 Based on [this](https://www.atlassian.com/git/tutorials/dotfiles) article uploaded to [Atlassian](https://www.atlassian.com/).